cdsapp/general_tools/PACS/PACS_unpackaged/readme.md

 ### 2. Getting Started

 a.
 Copying the Files
-   - Copy the PACS folder onto your local machine (click "<> Code", then "Download ZIP", then move the PACS folder to a convenient location).
+   - Copy the PACS_unpackaged folder onto your local machine (click "<> Code", then "Download ZIP", then move the PACS_unpackaged folder to a convenient location).
-   - Copy the files of the Penn-style corpus you wish to search into the corpus folder inside the PACS folder.
+   - In that folder, create a folder called "corpus" and copy the files of the Penn-style corpus you wish to search into the corpus folder.
    - If your corpus files are not .txt (likely .psd), open the file "search" in TextEdit.
 Locate this line and change .txt at the end to match the file types of your corpus: `java -classpath /Applications/CS_2.003.04.jar csearch/CorpusSearch cs.q *.txt`

 b.
 Create an Automator .app (Read step 8 first!)